tetratelabs/func-e/internal/cmd/testdata/getenvoy.md

 # COMMANDS

+## help

+Shows how to use a [command]

 ## run

-Run Envoy as <version> with <args> as arguments, collecting process state on termination
+Run Envoy with the given [arguments...], collecting process state on termination

 ## versions